Frequently Asked Questions

 Does Piedmont accept my insurance policy?

 Piedmont Orthopaedic Complex greatly values the choices each patient has in today’s complicated healthcare market.
 While we would like to be in-network with each carrier, this is not possible.
 Therefore, we have carefully selected to be in networks with carriers that provide coverage to the majority of the area’s residents.
-Piedmont does accept Medicare (and HMO replacements), Medicaid (and Medicaid products), Blue Cross and Blue Shield, Aetna, Humana, as well as many other plans.
+Piedmont does accept most Medicare plans (and HMO replacements), Medicaid (and Medicaid products, except Caresource) for people living in Bibb County, Blue Cross and Blue Shield, Aetna, Humana, United Healthcare as well as many other plans.
 It is always best to check with your insurance carrier to verify that our facility is in your network, and the number to reach them should be on the back of your insurance card.
 Your carrier may ask you for our provider identifier in order to check for in-network status.
 Piedmont’s physician group National Provider Identifier (NPI) is 1396761260.
 This information may also be available on your carrier’s website.

 What if I don’t have insurance?

 Piedmont is proud to provide care to patients in all walks of life, regardless of their coverage.
 Therefore, we offer a self-pay rate to all new and established patients.
 All new patients are charged a $300 fee for their initial consultation, paid up front.
 This fee is all-inclusive, and includes X-rays or any other required material received during your visit.
 Established patients are charged $150 for their follow up visits with our physician.
 Again, this fee is all-inclusive.
 If you do require surgery, our billing department will be happy to work with you to help make financial arrangements, although it is important to note that usually surgical fees are required up front.
 Additionally, our policy regarding surgeries for self-pay patients extends to our surgery center.

 I paid my co-payment, why am I getting a bill?